 So, I am going to give you guys some protein options for post-op anywhere for being around from 2 to 4 weeks after surgery to 2 years out and we will kind of make out a differentiation here as we go.

 Let’s start with the string cheese or any other single package cheeses.

-- This is about an ounce and ranges anywhere from 5 to 8 grams of protein.
+- Get anywhere from 5 to 8 grams of protein.

 - You don’t have to get fat-free.

 - Most people can tolerate some cheese around week 3 to 4 if they take small bites and that is a very good option.

 Tofu takes the flavor of whatever you are cooking it with or the sauces you add to it.
 So, this about a 3-ounce portion about the size of a deck of cards.

 - It does not look very appetizing but it depends on what you are flavoring it with.

 - I will always add some steamed vegetables.

 - Add some kind of sauce on it — marinade or teriyaki for example.